percona/pmm/docs/details/dashboards/dashboard-mysql-innodb-details.md

 ### InnoDB Deadlock Detection

-If Disabled Innodb Will not detect deadlocks but rely on timeouts.
+If Disabled InnoDB Will not detect deadlocks but rely on timeouts.

 ### InnoDB Auto Increment Lock Mode